Catalonia Offensive

 The Catalonia Offensive (Ofensiva de Catalunya, Ofensiva de Cataluña) was part of the Spanish Civil War.
 The Nationalist Army started the offensive on 23 December 1938 and rapidly conquered Republican-held Catalonia with Barcelona (the Republic's capital city from October 1937).
 Barcelona was captured on 26 January 1939.
-The Republican government headed for the French border.
+The Republican and Catalan governments headed for the French border.
 Thousands of people fleeing the Nationalists also crossed the frontier in the following month, to be placed in internment camps.
 Franco closed the border with France by 10 February 1939.

 Background

 After its defeat at the Battle of the Ebro the Republican Army was broken and would never recover.
 The Republicans had lost most of their armament and experienced units.
 Furthermore, in October 1938 the Republican government agreed to withdraw the volunteers of the International Brigades.
 On the other hand, the Nationalists received new supplies of ammunition, weapons and aircraft from Germany.
 Furthermore, after the Munich Agreement, the hope of an intervention of the Western democracies in order to aid the Republic against Germany and Italy vanished.
 France had closed the frontier again in mid-June 1938 and frozen Republican financial assets in French banks.